 LA Angels GM Perry Minasian’s comments give hope that team will avoid total fire sale

 The Angels' GM told MLB.com's Rhett Bollinger, "You don’t see a lot of moves in early June.
 But we'll be prepared for everything.
-But yes, in theory guys who have expiring contracts are easier [to trade] than the guys who have control and will be part of this team going forward.
+But yes, in theory guys who have expiring contracts are easier than the guys who have control and will be part of this team going forward.
 It’s a case-by-case basis.”

 Minasian's comments don't necessarily absolve the Halos from considering trades that might include players like Tyler Anderson, Taylor Ward, and Luis Rengifo, but it does seem as if the Angels are looking to go through a full-on rebuild.